 Then secure the foam on top of the medium sized sphere.
 Allow everything to dry completely.

-Here you can see the cute Easter decor we made earlier this week using smaller bunny forms and moss.
+Here you can see the cute Easter decor we made earlier this using smaller bunny forms and moss.
 Essentially we’ll be repeating this process on a larger scale to create our DIY outdoor Easter decoration.

 Although we already made several smaller scale moss bunnies using hot glue, we opted to use a spray adhesive on this larger bunny to save time.

-Use scissors to trim the Spanish moss into small pieces, but the sheet moss pulled apart easily with our fingers.
+Use scissors to trim the Spanish moss into small pieces, but the sheet moss pulls apart easily with our fingers.

 Not only does the moss get everywhere, but if using spray adhesive you’ll need to protect surrounding surfaces or spray it outdoors.

-In this case simply coat with a little more adhesive and add another layer of moss.
+In this case, simply coat with a little more adhesive and add another layer of moss.